UCSF-CBI/rstudio-server-controller/README.md

 RStudio Server stopped
 ```

-which sends a `SIGTERM` signal to shut it down nicely.
-If this command is
+which sends a `SIGTERM` signal asking the different RStudio Server
+processes to shut down nicely.
+This is attempted multiple times.
+As
+a last resort, it will send `SIGKILL`, which kills the processes
-not called from the same machine as from where `rsc start` was called, then
+abruptly.
+If this command is not called from the same machine as from
-it will attempt to SSH to that machine to terminate the RStudio Server.
+where `rsc start` was called, then it will attempt to SSH to that
+machine to terminate the RStudio Server.

 A user can only launch one instance.
 Attempts to start more, will
 produce an informative error message, e.g.